rangell/icff/README.md

 - Fix cut objective to match the paper
 - Fix feedback generation (add strength parameter)
 - Sort order of equivalent assignments (assign step)?
+- Must and shouldn't link constraints

 # TODO
-- Must and shouldn't link constraints
+- Fits computation for ml/sl
 - Support for real datasets
  - BoW document clustering
  - Entity Resolution
 - Different way of generating synthetic data?
 - Gurobi & or-tools integration?
 - Plotting/tracking experiments

+# Plan B's
+- Change linkage / objective
+  - average
+  - single
+  - generic linkage function

+# Paper TODOs
+- Change definition of the features we are providing feedback about are not the only features going into the similarity function
+-